An Increasing Issue: The Lack of Medical Interpretation

 Resources at hand

-There are a number of training and certification programs for medical interpreters, to obtain and continue to build upon the specialized skills needed for the position.
+There are a number of training and certification programs for healthcare interpreters, to obtain and continue to build upon the specialized skills needed for the position.

 The Cross Cultural Healthcare Program established a nationally recognized program: the Bridging the Gap Medical Interpreter Training Program.